Humanity is resilient and has the power to rebuild and grow

 Every Wednesday we publish articles supporting the community.
 Would you like to receive them?
 Forward your email to firstname.lastname@example.org.

-Read here the latest issue of DISCOVER.
+Read here the most recent issue of DISCOVER.
 The magazine changed its format to an online and pocket version.